-Lincoln is the only Toronto member of ICC FraudNet, a worldwide network of selected lawyers specialized in asset tracing and recovery.
-Regarded as an influencer in the economic crime and asset recovery fields, he appeared on Global News 16x9's investigative report: The Billionaire and the Bank, explaining a bank's role in the world's second-largest Ponzi scheme.
+He is member of ICC FraudNet, a worldwide network of selected lawyers specialized in asset tracing and recovery.
 He previously addressed the Commons Standing Committee on Justice and Human Rights and the Standing Senate Committee on Legal and Constitutional Affairs by request to give evidence regarding sentencing for fraud under Bill C-21, an Act to Amend the Criminal Code.

-He is a governor and vice-chairman of Upper Canada College and chairman of the board of trustees of the Barrow Foundation, which provides scholarships to boys attending Upper Canada College.
-Recently, appointed to serve on the board of the Canadian Institute’s Corporate Liability/White Collar Crime Journal, he is also on the board of directors of the Macdonald Laurier Institute, a non-partisan think tank based in Ottawa.
+Caylor serves as a governor and vice-chairman of Upper Canada College and chairman of the Board of Trustees of the Barrow Foundation, which provides scholarships to boys attending Upper Canada College.
+He is on the board of directors of the Macdonald Laurier Institute, a non-partisan think tank based in Ottawa.
 He served a two-year term, as a member of the Investor Advisory Panel to the Ontario Securities Commission.

-In 2012, Lincoln was presented with the Queen Elizabeth II Diamond Jubilee Medal for his contributions to Canada.
+In 2012, Caylor was presented with the Queen Elizabeth II Diamond Jubilee Medal for his contributions to Canada.